Trezor Model T Review 2026

 The Trezor Model T does not have a battery - it draws power from your computer or phone via the USB-C cable.
 This means it never needs charging, but it also means you always need a USB connection to use it.
 Some people prefer this because there is no battery degradation over time.
 The device turns on instantly when connected and turns off when unplugged.

-In my experience, yes - if you value convenience and plan to use advanced features.
-The touchscreen alone makes PIN entry and transaction verification much faster.
+For most users, yes - if convenience and advanced features matter.
+The touchscreen alone makes PIN entry and transaction verification meaningfully faster.
 More importantly, only the Model T supports Shamir Backup for split seed recovery.
 The Model T also supports more cryptocurrencies including Cardano, Ripple, and Monero.
 However, if you only hold Bitcoin and Ethereum and want to save money, the Trezor One at $69 provides the same core security with a two-button interface.

 Remote hacking is essentially impossible - your private keys never leave the device and all transactions require physical confirmation on the touchscreen.
 Physical attacks are theoretically possible if someone has your device for 15+ minutes with specialized equipment, as demonstrated by Kraken Security Labs in 2020.
 However, using a passphrase completely defeats this attack.
 The device also wipes after 16 wrong PIN attempts.
 In my view, Trezor with a passphrase enabled is extremely secure for any realistic threat scenario.